PRESS THE REPEAT BUTTON FOR TOMORROW – CLOUDY, WET & COOL

 CWU cater for 23 towns across the region; please remember there are significant differences in weather across the region during any system of weather.

 GENERAL SUMMARY ACROSS THE REGION – CHECK TOWN FORECASTS FOR MORE SPECIFIC & DETAILED INFORMATION.

-‘Situation’ will be reviewed & updated around 7:30pm Thursday evening.
+‘Situation’ will be reviewed & updated around 7:00am Friday morning.

 Weather Analyst: Russell Voice